-It was launched by the Australian Institute of Aboriginal and Torres Strait Islander Studies and the Koori Mail in partnership with the Department of Industry and Science, CAVAL and the State Library of New South Wales at a special ceremony in Canberra on 4 May 2011, which was also the date of publication for the Koori Mail’s 500th edition.
+This resource was first launched by AIATSIS and the Koori Mail in partnership with the Department of Industry and Science, CAVAL and the State Library of New South Wales on 4 May 2011.
+The launch took place at a special ceremony in Canberra on the date of publication of the Koori Mail’s 500th edition.

 The Koori Mail’s first edition was just 24 pages, all black and white (except for the masthead), and read by about 25,000 people.
 Today, the newspaper averages close to 100 pages, is alive with colour, and reaches more than 100,000 readers right around Australia every fortnight.
 If it involves our mob, you’ll find it in the pages of the Koori Mail.